-The Government coordinates the generation, transmission and distribution of energy primarily through the Corporación Dominicana de Empresas Eléctricas Estatales (Dominican Corporation of State-Owned Electric Entities or "CDEEE").
+The Government coordinates the generation, transmission and distribution of energy primarily through the CDEEE.
 From 2015 to 2019, the Government has provided annual subsidies to CDEEE to cover operating deficits resulting from increases in fuel costs and continued inefficiencies in collections and operations.